bpeacock/subviewify/README.md

 Subviewify
 ==========

-The Browserify transform for the Subview Environment (work in progress).
+Browserify transform for the Subview Environment (work in progress).